beters02/PlayerData/README.md

 - Make ChangedKey/ChangedPathValue fire whenever its parent changed is fired.
-(KeyPathValue Changed fires its parent KeyChanged) (KeyChanged Fires its parent Changed)
+(KeyPathValue Changed fires its parent KeyChanged) (KeyChanged Fires its parent Changed) also changed is not firing on keypath and key woops